 These are all important questions when you die or become incapacitated.

-You can organize your uploaded document in the File Manager or download them to save locally or email to somebody else.
+You can organize your uploaded document in the 'Document Vault', then view or download them, save locally or email them to someone.

 There might be things that you want to express or make clear to those you leave behind like:

-And you might even want to create a to do list of the things that you still need to do to finish your estate planning.
+And you might even want to create a to do list of the things that still needs to do to finish your estate planning or point to others who could perform certain tasks that are needed for the execution of the estate.

 You can add your own resources to the list that you find helpful to yourself and others.